nataliemcmann/aws-sdk-v3-upload/README.md

 # AWS-SDK V3 PERN Stack Photo Upload Tutorial

 As a junior dev, figuring out how to upload photos to secure cloud storage like Cloudinary or AWS S3 is a typical goal.
 For myself, scouring the internet for upload tutorials that used my specific stack was a valuable experience but it was difficult.
 I'm also not entirely sure how I managed to do it.
-So, for my future self and for any developer who has neither the time nor the patience to cobble together an image upload path for themselves, I'm putting together a step-by-step tutorial of how to upload files to a React front-end that uses Redux to manage state, Saga to make http requests, and a Node.js/Express.js backend that implements multer and version 3 of aws-sdk for Javascript to handle the data transfer to an AWS S3 Bucket.
+So, for my future self and for any developer who has neither the time nor the patience to cobble together an image upload path for themselves, I'm putting together a collection of code samples showing how to upload files to a React front-end that uses Redux to manage state, Saga to make http requests, and a Node.js/Express.js backend that implements multer and version 3 of aws-sdk for Javascript to handle the data transfer to an AWS S3 Bucket.

 # Set Up